tomibudis/driver-management-web-app/README.md

-# Next Typescript Boilerplate
+# Driver Management App

-This is the Next.js application for Web Frontend Template
+This is the Next.js application for Web Frontend Driver management shipper

 ### Lighthouse